GTCR Firm Update

 CEO: Karl Wagner

 The acquisition of Riverchase is the result of GTCR’s continued proactive efforts in the dermatology space, a market that is highly fragmented today and benefits from good supply and demand economics.
 The investment also builds upon the firm’s significant experience investing in multi-site healthcare services companies, including ATI Physical Therapy, Capella Healthcare and Curo Health Services.
-In September 2017, CEO Karl Wagner joined the company as part of a planned transition from founder and Chief Medical Officer, Andrew Jaffe, MD.
+In September 2017, Karl Wagner joined the company as CEO.
 Mr. Wagner previously was President of Mednax’s American Anesthesiology Division.

-GTCR and the Riverchase management team are focused on continuing to grow the company both organically and through strategic M&A. Riverchase successfully completed 7 add-on acquisitions since GTCR’s investment and continues to evaluate additional acquisition opportunities in the highly fragmented industry.
+GTCR and the Riverchase management team, including Mr. Wagner and founder and CMO Dr. Andrew Jaffe, are focused on continuing to grow the company both organically and through strategic M&A. Riverchase successfully completed 10 add-on acquisitions since GTCR’s investment and continues to evaluate additional acquisition opportunities in the highly fragmented industry.

 CEO: Michael Petras

-In June 2016, Michael Mulhern transitioned from CEO to serve as Executive Chairman, and Michael Petras joined the company as CEO.
+In June 2016, Michael Mulhern transitioned from CEO to serve as Chairman, and Michael Petras joined the company as CEO.
 Mr. Petras was previously with Cardinal Health, where he served as President of the Post-Acute Solutions business.
 Before joining Cardinal, Mr. Petras was the CEO of AssuraMed, a leading medical products supplier, which Cardinal Health acquired for $2 billion in 2013.
-In November 2017, the company name was changed to Sotera Health to reflect a more integrated value proposition to customers through its offering of sterilization solutions, lab services and a reliable supply of radioisotopes.

 Sotera continues to leverage and expand its global network and service offering to better serve existing and new customers.
 The company is seeking additional acquisitions in the sterilization and lab testing markets, as well as potentially broader and more transformative opportunities.